 taken using a mobile phone

-Mediterranean Gull (Larus melanocephalus) Phonescoped with a
+Mediterranean Gull (Larus melanocephalus) Phonescoped

 Swarovski ATS 65 Birders telescope a Novagrade Phonescoping adapter